MaimaiChubsUwU/WgMod/README.md

 # Wg Terraria Mod
 ![logo](icon.png)

-Very early proof of concept weight gain mod for tModLoader.
+Very early weight gain mod for tModLoader.
 [More info](https://forum.weightgaming.com/t/terraria-weight-gain-mod-proof-of-concept)
 - Some elements are inspired by [StarPounds](https://github.com/StarPounds/StarPounds)
 - Contributions are very much welcome, ideally via this repo

 # Features
 - Basic weight gain mechanics
-- Food items affect weight directly based on their tier (no digestion yet)
+- Food items and obtaining different buffs affect weight
 - Weight manipulator item (subject to change)

+# Optional features
+These are turned on by default but can be turned off in the mod's settings
 - Granular movement speed and damage reduction
+- Player hitbox size increase
+- Basic jiggle physics

 # Installation
-Currently there are no pre-packaged binaries.
+Currently there are no pre-packaged binaries, so you have to compile the source code by yourself.
 [See the thread](https://forum.weightgaming.com/t/terraria-weight-gain-mod-proof-of-concept)

 # TODO
-- Arm sprites 1.
-(3, 4) 2.
-(5, 6, 7)
-- Improve sprites
-- More config options
 - Test in multiplayer (most likely broken)
 - Add checks to prevent the server from loading or running unecessary stuff